slarmoo/.github/profile/simon/simonReact/simonReact.md

 import './scores.css';
 ```

-With that all done the scores show render nicely.
+With that all done, the scores should render nicely.
 You can follow a similar process to convert the other three application views to components.

 ![Scores component](scoresComponent.png)

 ## Test as you go

 That was a lot of changes and it is easy to make a mistake during the process.
-When you do this with your startup application you will find it easier if you make a small change, and test that it still works.
+When you do this with your startup application, you will find it easier if you make a small change, and test that it still works.
 If it does, commit that change to Git.
 That way you can recover when things get broken before it gets out of hand.

 ## Study this code